-For editing purposes, the individual bits of the new byte are entered on the second line with "0" and "1".
+For the purposes of manipulation, the individual bits of the new byte are to be entered on the second line using "0" and "1".
+The complete Control Byte must always be recorded and confirmed with the ENT key.

-The bits of the parameter byte are numbered consecutively in descending order:
+The bits of the Control Byte are numbered in descending order: